aimed/slushy/docs/index.md

 - Only multipart/form-data and application/json are accepted request content types.
 - Only application/json response content types will be validated.
 - All references are resolved at code generation time, which means validation will not adapt to remote schema changes.
+- Status code ranges are not fully supported yet (request and response validation).

 ## Experimental APIs